PLCnext/EdgeDevices/01_BasicFlow.md

 log.
 By default, it displays msg.payload, but can be configured to display any property, the full message, or the result of a JSON data.
 The debug sidebar provides a structured view of the messages it has sent, making it easier to understand their structure.
-JavaScript objects and arrays can be collapsed and expanded as required.
+JavaScript objects and arrays can be collapsed and expanded as required.
 Buffer objects can be displayed as raw data or as a string, if possible. <BR>

 ![DebugNode](images/N_Debug.JPG) <br>
 Fields available in the “Edit debug node” window are: